Restaurants and businesses throughout Golden Isles offer modified services

 The Tinted Tide closed its walk-in services and transitioned mainly to Pottery Painting To Go Kits.
 Customers can build their own rental bucket and they can personalize colors and pottery of their choice on the stores website.
 Check it out at thetintedtide.square.site.
 The store's also offering gift card sales ($10 off of $50) with promo SAVEFORLATER and a summer camp special $150 for a week during the month of March.

-The Tinted Tide is practicing social distancing by scheduling appointments as a last resort for groups of 10 or less, with 30 minute intervals to clean between guest
+The Tinted Tide is practicing social distancing by scheduling appointments as a last resort for groups of 10 or less, with 30 minute intervals to clean between guests.

 The Village Oven-Brunswick